-Students will receive a narrative report cards throughout the year describing the developmental progress of the student.
+Students will receive narrative report cards throughout the year describing the developmental progress of the student.
 The report card will include the areas of Health and Physical Development, Social and Emotional Development, Language Development and Communication, Approaches to Learning, Cognition and General Knowledge, and Faith Development.

-(blank square) Not assessed at this time
+Note: A blank square equates to not assessed at this time.